eioake01/git-workshop/README.md

-# git-workshop
+# test
-A repository to use for a git workshop
+This is a test repository